How to Compress Images for Website

 Pick the right compression tool for your workflow

 For a single image or two, TinyPNG handles JPG and PNG compression with zero setup — just drop the file and download.
 When you need to compare quality levels side by side, Squoosh shows a slider between original and compressed output in real time.
 For WordPress sites, ShortPixel automates compression across your entire media library.
+Keep the original in a separate folder and record the output format, quality choice, dimensions, and resulting file size.
+A repeatable note prevents a later editor from applying a different setting accidentally.

 Upload your image

 Drag your JPG, PNG, or WebP file into the tool.
 TinyPNG accepts files up to 5MB per upload.
 Squoosh runs entirely in your browser so there is no file size limit on the upload side.
 ShortPixel lets you compress up to 100 images per month on the free plan.
+Keep the original in a separate folder and record the output format, quality choice, dimensions, and resulting file size.
+A repeatable note prevents a later editor from applying a different setting accidentally.

 Adjust the quality slider

 Squoosh gives direct control over the output quality — drag the slider between 0 and 100 and watch the file size update live.
 For website photos, 75-80% quality typically cuts the file size by 60-70% with no visible difference.
 Screenshots and graphics with solid colors can go lower — try 50-60% since they compress more aggressively without losing clarity.
+Keep the original in a separate folder and record the output format, quality choice, dimensions, and resulting file size.
+A repeatable note prevents a later editor from applying a different setting accidentally.

 Compare before and after

 In Squoosh, toggle the comparison slider to check for compression artifacts — banding in gradients, blurring around text edges, or pixelation in detailed areas.
 TinyPNG shows the exact percentage reduction and new file size after processing.
 If the compressed version looks identical to the original at normal zoom, you are good to go.
+Keep the original in a separate folder and record the output format, quality choice, dimensions, and resulting file size.
+A repeatable note prevents a later editor from applying a different setting accidentally.

 Choose the right output format

 WebP produces smaller files than JPG at the same quality level — typically 25-35% smaller.
 Use Squoosh to convert PNG screenshots to WebP and cut file sizes by 50% or more.
 Keep JPG for photographs since the format handles photo compression better than PNG.
 Use PNG only when you need transparency.
+Keep the original in a separate folder and record the output format, quality choice, dimensions, and resulting file size.
+A repeatable note prevents a later editor from applying a different setting accidentally.

 Download and deploy the compressed image

 Download the compressed file and replace the original in your project.
 TinyPNG preserves the original filename with a smaller file size.
 Upload the new file to your CMS or server.
 For WordPress, ShortPixel handles this automatically — install the plugin and it compresses every image on upload.
+Keep the original in a separate folder and record the output format, quality choice, dimensions, and resulting file size.
+A repeatable note prevents a later editor from applying a different setting accidentally.